dapperfu/python_Meijer/README_LOG_TARGET.md

 The target uses proper error handling:
 - If mitmweb exits normally: No action
 - If mitmweb is interrupted (Ctrl+C): Extract auth and cleanup
-- Always ensures log files are removed
+- Only removes the current session's log file
+- Preserves all previous logs for analysis

 ## 🛡️ Security Features

-- **Automatic cleanup**: Log files are deleted after use
+- **Selective cleanup**: Only current session logs are deleted
+- **Log preservation**: Previous logs remain for analysis
 - **Size limits**: Pre-commit hook prevents large files
 - **Sensitive patterns**: .gitignore blocks log files
 - **No persistence**: Authentication data goes to `~/.config/` only